 We work to protect and maintain 126 miles of recreational walking routes, develop new initiatives and defend the rights of walkers.

-Annual membership for 2016 is only £10 - please print and complete the application form below, and send, with a cheque for £10.00 (made payable to the Heart of England Way Association), to Mrs Janice Clark, 10,Olton Mere, Warwick Road, Solihull B92 7TT - we look forward to you joining us.
+Annual membership is only £10 - please print and complete the application form below, and send, with a cheque for £10.00 (made payable to the Heart of England Way Association), to Mrs Janice Clark, 10,Olton Mere, Warwick Road, Solihull B92 7TT - we look forward to you joining us.

 the walks programme, led by members and visitors are always welcome.
 If you would like information about any of the walks, or would like to check on the suitability for yourself, then please contact the specific Walk’s Leader or the Walks Secretary.